 Therefore each is an immaterial outflow, not like the outflow of odours, which are conjoined to a decrease of the substance; not like the outflow of heat from a raging furnace, or anything similar, by which the spaces in between are filled.
 For this form is not anywhere except in the opposite and withstanding body; the form of the light on its opaque surface, but the form from the motor virtue in the total corporeality: but in the intermediate space between the sun and the surface, the form is not but has been.
 But if they were to meet the concave spherical surface of an opaque body, both solar forms would be scattered in that concavity together with all that abundance with which they have emanated from the body of the sun: in this way as much of the form would be in a wide and farther-away sphere of this sort as is in the narrow and nearer sphere.
 And since the ratio of convex spheres is the ratio of the squares of their diameters : therefore the form will be made weaker in unequal spheres in the ratio of the square of its distance.
 And again because circles have the same simple ratio as their diameters: therefore in longitude the form is weaker in the same ratio of its distance from its source."

-Though Kepler's own theory differed from Gilbert's it was still often seen as basically an attraction by an unseen emission theory akin to Gilbert's - and some like Galileo and Descartes considered this somehow 'occult' and prefered to look for more simply mechanical if still unseen causation.
-Of course it was Kepler who correctly had the Moon causing Earth tides, and correctly had gravity decrease as the square of the distance from its source though incorrectly assigned to magnetism - basically using a Gilbert approach and logic.
-And while Kepler prefered his own adaptation of Gilbert's theory, he did at some points use an actual Gilbert signal attraction theory of gravity to aid explanation.
+Though Kepler's own theory differed from Gilbert's it was still often seen as basically an attraction by an unseen emission theory akin to Gilbert's - and some like Galileo and Descartes considered this somehow 'occult' and preferred to look for more simply mechanical if still unseen causation.
+Of course Kepler correctly followed Gilbert in having the Moon causing Earth tides, and additionally correctly had gravity decrease as the square of the distance from its source though incorrectly assigned by him to magnetism - basically using a Gilbert approach and logic.
+And while Kepler preferred his own mechanical adaptation of Gilbert's theory, he did at some points use an actual Gilbert signal attraction theory of gravity to aid explanation.
+He did have gravitational effluvia as sometimes material and sometimes immaterial, though he seemingly chiefly settled on an atomist Galileo-Descartes material push-physics mechanism and view of matter.

 johannes keplers astronomy graphic